-United Therapeutics UTHR reported earnings of $3.01 per share for the third quarter of 2019, which beat the Zacks Consensus Estimate of $2.41 per share and were higher than the year-ago earnings of $3.01 per share.
+United Therapeutics UTHR reported earnings of $3.84 per share for the third quarter of 2020, which comprehensively beat the Zacks Consensus Estimate of $2.41 per share and were higher than the year-ago earnings of $3.01 per share.

-The abovementioned earnings include the impact of share-based compensation expenses, impairment charges, unrealized gains/losses on equity securities, license related fees, impairment charges and other items.
-Excluding these items, adjusted earnings were $3.83 per share, down 4% year over year.
+The above mentioned earnings include the impact of share-based compensation expenses, unrealized gains/losses on equity securities, license related fees, impairment charges and other items.
+Excluding these items, adjusted earnings were $3.88 per share, up 1% year over year.

-Revenues for the reported quarter were $401.5 million, which beat the Zacks Consensus Estimate of $335 million.
-Revenues, however, fell 3% year over year owing to loss of exclusivity for Adcirca.
+Revenues for the reported quarter were $380.1 million, which beat the Zacks Consensus Estimate of $362 million.
+However, revenues fell 5% year over year.

 Quarter in Detail

 Adcirca sales were $13.8 million, down 54% year over year as generic competition resulted in continued erosion of market share in the quarter.
-Please note that United Therapeutics bought exclusive rights to commercialize Adcirca (tadalafil) for the treatment of PAH in the United States from Eli Lilly LLY in November 2008.
+Please note that United Therapeutics bought exclusive rights to commercialize Adcirca (tadalafil) for PAH in the United States from Eli Lilly LLY in November 2008.
 Eli Lilly markets tadalafil as Cialis for erectile dysfunction.
-Adcirca/ Cialis lost exclusivity in May last year and generic versions were launched in August.
+Adcirca/Cialis lost exclusivity in 2018 and generic versions are available.

-Unituxin’s (for the treatment of pediatric patients with high-risk neuroblastoma) sales of $30.1 million were up 31% year over year due to an increase in the number of vials sold and price increases.
+Unituxin’s (for the treatment of pediatric patients with high-risk neuroblastoma) sales of $37.6 million were up 25% year over year.

-Research and development (R&D) expenses were $85.7 million in the quarter, down 15% year over year.
-Total selling, general and administrative expense declined 10% year over year to $99.4 million.
+Research and development (R&D) expenses were $68.7 million in the quarter, down 20% year over year.
+Selling, general and administrative expense declined 33% to $66.3 million in the quarter.

-United Therapeutics currently sports a Zacks Rank #1 (Strong Buy).
-You can see the complete list of today’s Zacks #1 Rank stocks here.
+United Therapeutics currently carries a Zacks Rank #3 (Hold).
+You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report